presnick/ProgramsInformationPeople/_sources/Testing/Testingclasses.rst

 **Check your understanding**

-.. mchoicemf:: test_questionmore_testing_1
+.. mchoice:: test_questionmore_testing_1
    :answer_a: True
    :answer_b: False
-   :correct: b
    :feedback_a: Each test case checks whether the function works correctly on one input.
 It's a good idea to check several different inputs, including some extreme cases.
    :feedback_b: It's a good idea to check some extreme cases, as well as the typical cases.
+   :correct: b

    For each function, you should create exactly one test case.

-.. mchoicemf:: test_questionmore_testing_2
+.. mchoice:: test_questionmore_testing_2
    :answer_a: return value test
    :answer_b: side effect test
-   :correct: b
    :feedback_a: The method may return the correct value but not properly change the values of instance variables.
 See the move method of the Point class above.
    :feedback_b: The move method of the Point class above is a good example.
+   :correct: b

    To test a method that changes the value of an instance variable, which kind of test case should you write?

-.. mchoicemf:: test_questionmore_testing_3
+.. mchoice:: test_questionmore_testing_3
    :answer_a: return value test
    :answer_b: side effect test
-   :correct: a
    :feedback_a: You want to check if maxabs returns the correct value for some input.
    :feedback_b: The function has no side effects; even though it takes a list L as a parameter, it doesn't alter its contents.
+   :correct: a

    To test the function maxabs, which kind of test case should you write?